Monday, October 7, 2013

 It gets better.
 Long Beach Community Action Partnership distributes an astonishing amount of food grown at the farm to the community through awesome neighborhood networks.
 If you ever find yourself in Long Beach, stop by and prepare to be inspired.
 And how is the 40-tree orchard Common Vision planted at Spring Street Farm on Fruit Tree Tour in 2011?
 According to Michael Flynn it’s “super thriving!”

-The Farm Desk, or following Spring Street Farm Project on Facebook.
+We recommend checking out their blog, The Farm Desk, or following Spring Street Farm Project on Facebook.

 Monday, February 25, 2013